Zilu-Zhang/bio/index.md

 Hey there!
 I'm pursuing a doctoral degree in Biomedical Engineering (BME) in the [Reker Lab](https://rekerlab.pratt.duke.edu/) at Duke University.
 My research broadly focuses on machine learning and drug development.

 - **Machine Learning**
-  * *Kernel design* to suggest synthesis condition of nanodrug
+  * *Kernel Hybridization* for flexible, modular and bespoke algorithm design
-  * *Active learning* to refine nanoparticle design in low data regime
+  * *Active Learning* for informative annotation and experiment prioritization
-  * *Transfer learning* to leverage prior knowledge for nanotherapeutics optimization
+  * *Semi-Supervised Learning* for knowledge extraction from unlabeled data and enhanced model evolution

 - **Nanoparticle Drug Delivery Design**
-  * *Targeted nanoparticle* to achieve desired nanoparticle biodistribution
+  * *Targeted Nanoparticle* to achieve desired nanoparticle biodistribution
-  * *Tripartite nanoparticle* to repurpose and enhance the efficacy of cargo drugs
+  * *Triple-Component Nanoparticle* to repurpose and enhance the efficacy of cargo drugs
-  * *Tunable nanoparticle* to formulate hard-to-encapsulate drugs and reduce excipient usage
+  * *Tunable Nanoparticle* to formulate hard-to-encapsulate drugs and reduce excipient usage

 - **Lab Automation,** **Molecular Dynamics Simulation**